Birla Vidya Mandir

 The school is affiliated to CBSE Delhi and is a member of Indian Public School's Conference (IPSC), National Progressive Schools' Conference(NPSC), CBSE Sahodaya School Complex and International Confederation of Principals (ICP).

-The school is an ISO 9002:2000(E) (Quality Management System) and ISO:14001:1996 (Environmental Management System) certified institution.

 The school is 330 km to the northeast of Delhi in the Central Himalayan township of Nainital.
 Its campus is 74 acre in area set at the top of a ridge, called "Sher-Ka-Danda" overlooking the lake, 1500 ft above the town and 7800 ft above sea level.
 It is connected by a motorable road.

 History

 The estate was first owned by J.W.
 Waugh, and it was close to where the GB Pant Hospital (Ramsay Hospital) now stands.

 "Situated just below the summit of Sher-ka-danda, the most easterly of the peaks surrounding Nainital and just above St Asaph Road", writes Martin Booth, "it commanded a stunning panoramic view of the town, the tal and the drop to the plains of India".
 The much expanded Birla Vidya Mandir stands in the hoary campus of the Oak Opening High School the vestiges of which still survive in the guise of much renovated Gandhi House and in all probability the Administrative Block and Library, described by Martin Booth as “Jim's original school surviving as a house close to the main building".

 Jim Corbett, the famous naturalist and story teller from Nainital, attended Oak Openings School.
 Some of the Jim's biographers speak of the school being operated and co-owned by a ruthless and cruel ex-Indian Army Officer who was known to his 70 pupils as 'Dead Eye Dick' "for his aim both with a rifle and a bamboo cane was exceedingly accurate".
-It became a favourite memory of Jim's, in his later years, to remark how Oak Openings was the site of the shooting of the last mountain quail (Ophrysia supercilosa) in 1876, driving it into extinction.
+It became a favourite memory of Jim's, in his later years, to remark how Oak Openings was the site of the shooting of the last himalayan quail (Ophrysia supercilosa) in 1876, driving it into extinction.